 However, in today’s modern and urban world you rarely have enough space and sunlight for gardening to flourish.
 A lot of house and office space is used, consumed and squandered, so how are we to enjoy gardening in the city?

 Terrariums are the perfect solution to this dilemma.
 Terrariums are an ideal way to grow and nurture a little bit of nature in busy lives.
+They are a stunning collection of exotic plants that require little maintenance, making them highly appealing.
 They allow us to enjoy growing a few types of plants without a lot of space and light.
 And even though a terrarium is small, it creates an escape into nature and the feeling of moving away from the packed concrete jungle.
+Terrariums can be set up with very few inexpensive materials, making them accessible for beginners.

 Understanding What Is a Terrarium?